 Establishment of buffer strips along water courses

-1. A farmer shall comply with Articles 9(4), 9(5) and 9(6) of the Nitrates Action Programme Regulations (Northern Ireland) 2014.
+1 A farmer shall comply with regulations 8(4), (5), (6) and (9) of the Nutrient Action Programme Regulations (Northern Ireland) 2019.

 Irrigation Authorisations

 2.—(1) If a farmer is abstracting or impounding more than 10m3 but less than 20m3 of water for irrigation purposes in any 24 hour period from underground strata or waterways the activity must be authorised under regulation 5 of the Water Abstraction and Impoundment (Licensing) Regulations (Northern Ireland) 2006(a) and adhere to the requirements of the authorisation.